buildpacks-community/kpack/rfcs/0000-slsa-attestation.md

 ### Adding provenance generation and signing to build process

-Upon a successful completion of the build pod, the build reconciler should look through all the secrets attached to the Build's ServiceAccount, as well as the secrets attached to the kpack-controller's ServiceAccount.
+Upon a successful completion of the build pod, the controller should look through all the secrets attached to the Build's ServiceAccount, as well as the secrets attached to the kpack-controller's ServiceAccount.
 Every key that has the `type: kubernetes.io/ssh-auth` [built-in secret type][built-in-secret-types], or has the `cosign.key`, `cosign.pub` fields will be used as signing keys.